 - Offers a few distinct lines based on your hair goals (reverse thinning, undo damage, or anti-grey color preservation).

-- A little goes a long way, and the larger bottles have a pump-cap for controlled disbursement.
+- A little goes a long way, and the larger bottles use pump packaging for controlled disbursement.

 - Depending on the product, results can be seen immediately (damage-improving lines), or within three months (hair-loss reversal lines).